coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/GettingStarted/RestoreNanoXFromRecoveryPhrase.md

 ### Step 1.
 Restore From Recovery Phrase

 1. Press the button next to the USB port until the Ledger logo appears to turn on the device.
 2. Read the on-screen instructions.

-Press the right button to proceed or the left button to go back.
+>Press the right button to proceed or the left button to go back.

 3. Press both buttons simultaneously when **Restore from recovery phrase** is displayed.

 ### Step 2.
 Choose Your PIN Code

 1. Press both buttons when **Choose PIN code** is displayed on the device.
 2. Press the left or right button to select a digit.

-Press both buttons to confirm a digit.
+>Press both buttons to confirm a digit.

-> Select the checkmark icon to confirm your PIN code of 4 to 8 digits.
 Select the backspace icon to erase a digit.

+3. Select the checkmark icon to confirm your PIN code of 4 to 8 digits.
-3. Enter the PIN code again to confirm it.
+4. Enter the PIN code again to confirm it.

 #### Security Tips